Experience the Rich History of the Santa Ynez Valley

 Native American Room and West Room

-Students explore the social, economic life, land use and interactions among people of California from the pre-Columbian hunter-gatherer societies to the agricultural economy of the Spanish Mission and Mexican Rancho periods.
+Students explore the social, and economic life, land use, and interactions among people of California from the pre-Columbian hunter-gatherer societies to the agricultural economy of the Spanish Mission and Mexican Rancho periods.

 5th Grade: